 2. E-book compilations

-Investment Writing Top Tips is my annual collection of the best posts that appeared on my blog during the preceding year.
+Investment Writing Top Tips is my collection of the best posts that appeared on my blog during the preceding one to two years.
 New subscribers receive it when they sign up.
-Existing subscribers receive an invitation to download as part of a newsletter that goes via email.
+Existing subscribers receive an invitation to download it as part of a newsletter that goes via email.

 I’ve generally formatted my Top Tips documents as Adobe PDF files.
 If you’re feeling more ambitious, you can use an e-book format.
 Sites such as Amazon will give you instructions, but be prepared for hiccups in the formatting.